Welcome! Thank you for your interest in becoming a Site Leader!

 Becoming a Site Leader

 The Alternative Breaks Advisory Board and the Volunteer Center are excited about your interest in being a Site Leader for the Alternative Breaks program!
 We are looking for enthusiastic leaders who are committed to leading a quality community service experience through direct service, reflection, and education.

 An Alternative Break Site Leader entails a little bit of everything –leader, follower, accountant, alarm clock, educator, confidant, supervisor, and mostly, a support system.
 A Site Leader oversees the entire Alternative Break experience, from educating the participants to handling daily logistics and managing conflict within the group.
-He or she must know when to being a Site Leader means switching roles between delegator, facilitator, or supervisor for the group.
+They must know when being a Site Leader means switching roles between delegator, facilitator, or supervisor for the group.

 Questions?
 Stop in the Volunteer Center in UC room 106 or email us at firstname.lastname@example.org.